 San Francisco has something for everyone.
 Whether you’re into culture, a foodie, a wanderer, an explorer, a shopaholic, a night owl, a music freak, an art lover or a dreamer.
 The Belle of the Bay offers just everything.
 You could easily spend there several weeks and discover something new every day.

-My guide to San Francisco covers some helpful tips for your visit and recommendations on planning your first trip to San Francisco.
+My San Francisco guide covers some helpful tips for your visit and recommendations on planning your first trip to San Francisco.

 1 – The best time to visit San Francisco

 San Francisco is an all year long destination.
 However you might want to know when the main events take place or when the weather is most pleasant.

 Although it’s not possible to imagine San Francisco without fog and it’s certainly part of the city’s flair, in Spring you might encounter it probably daily.
 There’s the international film festival end of April with 200 international movies and the Bay to Breakers, a footrace with around 75000 runners in May.
 The Mexican national day Cinco de Mayo on May 5th is a huge party in Mission district.
 The Carneval San Francisco during the Memorial Day weekend end of May is another event with latin-caribbean flair in Mission district.